jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 So it is with the self, the Buddha thinks.
 We use individual names and pronouns like ‘I’, ‘you’, ‘he’, ‘she’, ‘they’, and we may think that in using such words we are referring to individual, persisting entities.
 But people are not individual, persisting entities — we are _composite, ever-changing_ entities.
 Like heaps of sand, we are nothing more than the sum of our parts.

-A famous Buddhist text that illustrates this thinking is _The Questions of King Milinda_, in which the King discusses with the sage Nāgasena the question of what makes a chariot a chariot:
+A famous Buddhist text that illustrates this thinking is _The Questions of King Milinda_ (not actually included in the original Pali Canon, but considered to be as important as the texts that do), in which the King discusses with the sage Nāgasena the question of what makes a chariot a chariot:

 <blockquote><p>‘Is it the pole that is the chariot?’<br/>
 ‘I did not say that.’<br/>